Investments appraisal – Payback, NPV and IRR

 How do you calculate it?

-Here’s what you do: Take the initial investment and divide it by how much cash you expect the investment to bring in each year.
+Here’s what you do: Divide the initial investment by how much cash you expect the investment to bring in each year.

-Imagine that your company wants to buy a $3,000 computer that will help one of your employees deliver a service to your customers in less time.
-The computer is expected to last three years.
-At the end of each of the three years, the cash flow from the equipment is estimated at $1,300 — that’s the amount of extra money your company will make because it’s now providing this service to more customers.
+Imagine that your company wants to buy a $3,000 laptop to help one of your employees deliver a service to your customers in less time.
+The laptop is expected to last three years.
+At the end of each of the three years, the cash flow from the equipment is estimated at $1,300—that’s the amount of extra money your company will make because it’s now providing this service to more customers.

-Since the machine will last three years, in this case the payback period is less than the life of the project.
-What you don’t know is how much of a total return it will give you over those three years.
+Since the machine will last three years, the payback period is less than the project’s life.
+You don’t know how much of a total return it will give you over those three years.

 This is the major limitation of the payback method, “It doesn’t tell you much.
-After all, you probably don’t just want to break even on your investment.
+After all, you probably don’t want to break even on your investment.
 You want to make money.”
 This can lead to some deceiving calculations.
-Say, for example, the cash flow for the project was actually $3,000/year in Year 1 and nothing thereafter.
-According to the payback calculation, you’d have a payback period of one year, which would seem great: You get all your money back in one year.
-But without returns in future years you’re not actually making anything on your investment.
+For example, the cash flow for the project was actually $3,000/year in Year 1 and nothing after that.
+According to the payback calculation, you’d have a payback period of one year, which would seem significant: You get all your money back in one year.
+But without returns in future years, you’re not actually making anything from your investment.

 How do companies use the payback method?

-Payback is often used to talk about government projects or relatively risky projects that are capital intensive.
-“Industrial and manufacturing companies tend to like payback” Companies that are cash strapped and don’t have a lot of capital to spend may also focus on payback period since they are going to need the money soon.
+Payback is often used to describe government projects or relatively risky, capital-intensive projects.
+“Industrial and manufacturing companies tend to like payback.”
+Companies that are cash-strapped and don’t have a lot of capital to spend may also focus on a payback period since they will need the money soon.

 What mistakes do people make when using the payback method?

-One of the fundamental flaws in the method is you’re not taking into account the time value of money, translating future cash flows into today’s dollars.
-It’s like comparing “cantaloupes to cabbages, because dollars today have a different value than dollars down the road,”.
+One of the fundamental flaws in the method is that it does not take into account the time value of money, translating future cash flows into today’s dollars.
+It’s like comparing “cantaloupes to cabbages because dollars today have a different value than dollars down the road.”
 The longer the projects go, the less likely they are to be accurate.

-“Payback tells you when you will get your initial investment back, but it doesn’t take into account the fact that you don’t have your money for all that time”, For that reason, net present value is often the preferred method.
+“Payback tells you when you will get your initial investment back, but it doesn’t consider the fact that you don’t have your money for all that time” For that reason, net present value is often the preferred method.

-Another flaw is that payback tells you nothing about the rate of return, which is a problem if your company requires proposed investments to pass a certain hurdle rate.
-Some people will use “discounted payback,” a modified method that takes into account the discount rate.
-This is a much less straightforward calculation but it is “far superior,” especially if you’re only going to use the payback method.
-However, payback is really a “rough rule of thumb, not strong financial analysis.”
+Another flaw is that payback tells you nothing about the rate of return, which is a problem if your company requires proposed investments to pass a specific hurdle rate.
+Some people will use “discounted payback,” a modified method considering the discount rate.
+This is a much less straightforward calculation, but it is “far superior,” mainly if you only use the payback method.
+However, payback is a “rough rule of thumb, not strong financial analysis.”
 After you’ve calculated it, and if your investment looks promising, it’s time to do a more rigorous analysis with one of the other ROI methods — breakeven, internal rate of return, or net present value.

 “Net present value is the present value of the cash flows at the required rate of return of your project compared to your initial investment”.
-In practical terms, it’s a method of calculating your return on investment, or ROI, for a project or expenditure.
-By looking at all of the money you expect to make from the investment and translating those returns into today’s dollars, you can decide whether the project is worthwhile.
+In practical terms, it calculates your return on investment, or ROI, for a project or expenditure.
+You can decide whether the project is worthwhile by looking at all the money you expect to make from the investment and translating those returns into today’s dollars.

 What do companies typically use it for?

-When a manager needs to compare projects and decide which ones to pursue, there are generally three options available: internal rate of return, payback method, and net present value. the net present value, often referred to as NPV, is the tool of choice for most financial analysts.
+When a manager needs to compare projects and decide which ones to pursue, three options are generally available: internal rate of return, payback method, and net present value.
+The net present value, often called NPV, is the tool of choice for most financial analysts.
 There are two reasons for that.
-One, NPV considers the time value of money, translating future cash flows into today’s dollars.
-Two, it provides a concrete number that managers can use to easily compare an initial outlay of cash against the present value of the return.
+First, NPV considers the time value of money, translating future cash flows into today’s dollars.
+Two, it provides a concrete number that managers can use to easily compare an initial cash outlay against the present return value.

 “It’s far superior to the payback method, which is the most commonly used”.
-The attraction of payback is that it is simple to calculate and simple to understand: when will you make back the money you put in?
-But it doesn’t take into account that the buying power of money today is greater than the buying power of the same amount of money in the future.
+The attraction of payback is that it is simple to calculate and understand: when will you make back the money you put in?
+But it doesn’t consider that the buying power of money today is greater than that of the same amount in the future.

 How do you calculate it?

 No one calculates NPV by hand.
-There is an NPV function in Excel that makes it easy once you’ve entered your stream of costs and benefits.
-(Plug “NPV” into the Help function and you’ll get a quick tutorial.
+An NPV function in Excel makes it easy once you’ve entered your stream of costs and benefits.
+(Plug “NPV” into the Help function for a quick tutorial.

 The calculation looks like this: